X2: The Threat: Open ended features

 An Argon Centaur patrols Argon Prime.

 X2 is set within the X-Universe, which consists of 132 sectors connected by two-way jumpgates.
 After the plot has been completed, jump co-ordinates for an additional 5 sectors can be obtained.
 The main area of each sector typically contains several stations and at least one gate.
 The game is open-ended allowing the player to go where they like, when they like, doing whatever they like; a player is limited only by their in-game status and resources.
 As such, a driving force of the game is to acquire credits, the universal currency and status.

 Using credits, a player can buy wares from a station.
 These wares may then be flown to another station where they can be sold, ideally for a higher price.
-The prices vary - from minute to minute, second to second - depending on demand.
-The less of a ware there is, the higher its price.
-As such, the X-Universe has a truly dynamic market-driven economy.
-A player can capitalize on emergent trends to make vast profits; or as easily, can waste money and time on a bad cargo choice.
-As a player builds profits they can buy equipment, weapons, ships and stations.
+The prices vary - from minute to minute or second to second - depending on demand.
+The scarcer a ware is, the higher its price.
+As such, the X-Universe has a dynamic market-driven economy.
+A player can capitalize on emergent trends to make vast profits; or, just as easily, can waste money and time on a bad cargo choice.
+As a player accumulates profits they can buy equipment, weapons, ships and stations.
 The player can acquire an unlimited number of ships and stations, of varying size, shape and function.
-The player can build factories to produce goods (including weapons and shields) to sell or consume.
+The player can build factories to produce goods (including weapons and shields) to sell or use.
 As the factories require resources, the player can set up ships to perform trading tasks for factories such as buying resources from other stations or selling the product.

 The game contains numerous races.
 Several races feature a full economy and can be interacted with by the player through trading, reputation and missions.
 Several hostile races limit the amount of interactivity to combat.
 Reputation between the player and the social races can be built up through missions, defending their space, or trading in their space.
 The reputation affects how these individuals of that races respond to the player, and what kind of missions are offered.
 A player status is categorized according to 'Mercantile' skill, 'Combat' skill, and a 'Notoriety' ranking for each race.